-I know when I was in high school, my parents shows me and gave me access to several UGMA accounts that were opened in my name by my grandparents when I was a baby.
-For the most part, that money sat there and my parents didn’t do anything with it.
-However, they taught me how to track the performance of the funds, and helped me setup Quicken for the first time.
+I know when I was in high school, my parents showed me and gave me access to several UGMA accounts that were opened in my name by my grandparents when I was a baby.
+For the most part, that money sat there and my parents didn't do anything with it.
+However, they taught me how to track the performance of the funds, and helped me set up Quicken for the first time.
 I was hooked on personal finance ever since.

 What are your thoughts on getting started investing in high school?

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.